-The guttering is extended beyond the end of the roof to allow this fall back to the side wall, but with square downpipe the bends can only be inline with the guttering or set at right angles as shown here.
+The guttering is extended beyond the end of the roof to allow this fall back to the side wall.
+This is exactly the method which will catch the drips after falling a short distance.
+However with square downpipe the bends can only be inline with the guttering or set at right angles.

 Example Using Round Downpipe

-This is exactly the method which will catch the drips and proves the benefit of round downpipe which can be twisted to any angle so that it can be fixed close to the wall and deal with small guttering projections.
+This too will catch the drips.
+Round downpipe can be twisted to any angle.
+It can be fixed close to the wall and deal with small guttering projections.

 The Nuisance of a Dripping Noise

-Fortunately water dripping from the spout to the roof below didn’t make a loud dripping noise.
+Fortunately water dripping the short distance from the spout to the roof below didn’t make a loud dripping noise.
 So I didn’t have to concern myself with that aspect of dripping water.

 How to Stop a Dripping Noise

 I am a little concerned about what will happen to water coming down the downpipe in freezing weather.
 Water around the edge of the rubber flap may freeze it to the spout in a closed position.
-Maybe there will never be any water passing down the pipe under freezing conditions, and if there is it may melt any ice on the flap anyway.
+Maybe there will never be any water passing down the pipe under freezing conditions.
+If there is it may melt any ice on the flap anyway.

-Below is an explanatory diagram showing the lower section of a downpipe with a spout in the form of a separate shoe connected at the bottom and held on by friction but it could be glued on:
+Below is an explanatory diagram showing the lower section of a downpipe.
+It has a spout in the form of a separate shoe connected at the bottom.
+The shoe is held on by friction but it could be glued on:

 This is how the shoe looks on the inside.
 The picture was taken looking into the socket at the top of the spout into which the downpipe fits: